Rible-Sim/Rible.jl/notes/general.md

           - [x] where to put `pres_idx`, `free_idx`, `cstr_idx`?
 To `NonminimalCoordinates` for now
           - [ ] how to cache hessians? to get both `∂Aq̇∂q` and `cstr_forces_jacobian`
         - [ ] quaternion-based
+          - [ ] differentiate position cache and velocity cache (acc cache not need for now) to_velocity_transformation is always at velocity level
           - [ ] similarly `∂M⁻¹p∂q` and `∂Mq̇∂q`
       - [ ] flexible bodies
         - [ ] absolute nodal coords